TheWilley/ElementCatcher/README.md

 **Note that there cannot be both a `ìgnoreClass` and `includeClass`** option in the same instance

 ## Accessing elements
-You can access elements by directly refrencing the object or it's array variable `elements`.
+You can access elements by directly using the object or its array variable `elements`.
 ### id
 Lets say I have the following instance:
 ```javascript